michoel-lab/FindrCausalNetworkInferenceOnYeast/README.md

 The code relies on Findr which should be installed according to the instructions provided in the corresponding repository [2].

+## Results:

+The regulatory relationships between genes as inferred using this pipeline (for tests P2, P2P3, P2P5 and P) and published in [1] are made we obtained are made available as gzipped csv files in (data/predicted_networks).
+The columns are in the following format regulator (name), target (name), weight (posterior probability).

 ## Data:

 The following files are needed and should be put in a "data/input" folder: